-With the advantages of accurate quantitative analysis results, short analysis cycle, wide analysis range, and low analytical detection limit, the high performance liquid chromatography, HPLC for the shot has developed very rapidly in recent years and it can be seen in almost all the macromolecular organics analysis.
+With the advantages of accurate quantitative analysis results, short analysis cycles, wide analysis ranges, and low analytical detection limit, the high-performance liquid chromatography, and HPLC for the shot have developed very rapidly in recent years and they can be seen in almost all macromolecular organics analysis.

 It can be predicted that the application of HPLC instruments will be ubiquitous and omnipresent in various fields such as agriculture, light, heavy, sea, land, air, food, clothing, and use.
 However, how to make good use of the HPLC column is a very critical issue.
-Based on HAWACH’s long-term practice, the following 7 key issues will be discussed from multiple angles such as instrumental theory, analytical error theory, and analytical chemistry.
+Based on HAWACH’s long-term practice of HPLC columns ( such as C18 Alkaline HPLC Columns, Phenyl-Ether HPLC Columns, C8 HPLC Columns, and other HPLC Columns using.) the following 7 key issues will be discussed from multiple angles such as instrumental theory, analytical error theory, and analytical chemistry.
 Welcome to contact HAWACH for more information.

 1) Purpose of filtering: The solvent should be filtered to remove the tiny particles and microorganisms in the solvent before entering the pump and before the sample injection, to ensure that the pump and the chromatographic column will not be blocked or damaged, and the analytical data should be reliable.

 2) The requirements for the filter and the selection method of the maximum pore size: The general requirements for the filter: fast speed, small dissolution rate, small dead volume, precise pore size, proper volume, good chemical compatibility, etc.